What-Meets-Where: Unified Learning of Action and Contact Localization in Images: Introduction

 To address this, we introduce a new task that jointly infers action semantics and physical contact segmentation.
 The task poses two interconnected questions: \textbf{What} is the person doing, and \textbf{where} is the body in contact with the object to perform the action?
 This requires a dataset that captures both high-level intent and low-level grounding. \textbf{We propose \textbf{PaIR} (Part-aware Interaction Representation), a dataset of 13,979 real-world images with 654 action types, 80 object categories, and 17 contactable body parts.} Each sample includes annotations of $\langle$\textit{person}, \textit{verb}, \textit{object}, \textit{contact part}$\rangle$, 2D contact masks, and part labels, enabling joint learning of interaction semantics and contact.

 We propose PaIR-Net, a unified framework that jointly models action recognition and contact segmentation.
 PaIR-Net consists of three key components: the Contact Prior Aware Module (CPAM) predicts interacting body parts; the Prior-Guided Concat Segmenter (PGCS) segments contact regions; and the Interaction Inference Module (IIM) integrates spatial and semantic cues to infer interaction types.
 Additionally, two mechanisms enhance performance: the H-O RoI Enhancer for guiding PGCS with bounding boxes and the Mask-Guided RoI Feature module leverages contact masks for better recognition.
-Main Contributions: \begin{itemize} \item A novel vision task to jointly model action semantics and contact regions. \item The PaIR dataset with comprehensive annotations for actions, instances, and contact body parts. \item The design of PaIR-Net for joint reasoning using semantic and spatial cues. \item State-of-the-art performance across multiple metrics demonstrated through extensive experiments. \end{itemize}